Estecsky/Modder_Batch_Tool/README.md

 # Installation
 1. Download this addon;
 2. Go to File > User Preferences > Addons in Blender;
-3. Click on Install Add-on from File, then choose Modders-Batch-Tool.zip archive;
+3. Click on Install Add-on from File, then choose Modder-Batch-Tool.zip archive;
 4. If the installation is successful, you can see it in the sidebar in blender (**shortcut key:N**).

 # Quickly start